Fitchburg State University: Accreditations and approvals

+Music ensembles

+The Fitchburg State University is home to several music ensembles, including Concert Band, Concert and Chamber Choirs, Jazz and Modern Band, Community Orchestra, and the Community Music Lesson Program.

 Student activities

 Organizations

 Fitchburg State University recognizes over 60 student clubs and organizations, including the student-run newspaper, The Point, the student-run radio station, WXPL (91.3 FM) and student-run Dance Club, currently the largest club on campus.
-Other organizations include the Anime Club, Biology Club, Criminal Justice Club, English Club, Falcon Players (Drama Club), FSU Habitat for Humanity, FSU EMS (Rescue Squad), GEO Club, Math Club, MASSPIRG at FSU, Fitchburg Activities Board (FAB), Martial Arts Club, Nursing Student Association (NSA), Pi Mu Epsilon Mathematics Honor Society, Psychology Club, Student Government Association (SGA), Filmmaker's Society, Model United Nations Team, and the Table Top Gaming Club and the Fitchburg State University Business Society.

 Greek life

 Fitchburg State University is home to three fraternities and three sororities.
 Approximately 4–5% of undergraduate students are affiliated with fraternities and sororities recognized by the university.
 The recognized fraternities on campus are Sigma Pi, Alpha Phi Delta, and Sigma Tau Gamma, while the recognized sororities are Phi Sigma Sigma, Sigma Sigma Sigma, and Alpha Sigma Tau.